shailydeep/k8s/README.md

 ########Reasource Quata #######################33

 A resource quota, defined by a ResourceQuota object, provides constraints that limit aggregate resource consumption per namespace.
-It can limit the quantity of objects that can be created in a namespace by type, as well as the total amount of compute resources that may be consumed by resources in that namespace.
+It can limit the quantity of objects that can be created in a namespace by type, as well as the total amount of compute resources that may be consumed by resources in that namespace. creating files then create pods now check information of the and check the pod is created or not kubectl describe pod pod_name